Chinese law: Modernization

 The introduction and translation of Western legal texts into Chinese is believed to have been started under the auspices of Lin Zexu in 1839.
 More systematic introduction of Western law together with other Western sciences started with the establishment of Tongwen Guan in 1862.
 The major efforts in translation of Western law that continued until the 1920s prepared the building blocks for modern Chinese legal language and Chinese law.
 Legal translation was very important from 1896 to 1936 during which period the Chinese absorbed and codified their version of Western laws.
 These efforts were assisted by the medium of the Japanese legal language and law developed in Japan during the Meiji period which involved in large part Japanese translation of European Continental laws.

-In the late Qing dynasty there was a concerted effort to establish legal codes based on European models.
-Because of the German victory in the Franco-Prussian War and because Japan was used as the model for political and legal reform, the law codes which were adopted were modeled closely after that of Germany.

-Attitudes toward the traditional Chinese legal system changed markedly in the late-20th century.
-Most Chinese and Westerners of the early 20th century regarded the traditional Chinese legal system as backward and barbaric.
-However, extensive research into China's traditional legal system has caused attitudes to become more favorable in the late-20th and early 21st centuries.
-Researchers of the early and mid-20th century tended to compare the traditional Chinese legal system to then contemporary systems, finding the former to be backward.
-However, more recent research compared the 18th-century Chinese legal system to European systems of the 18th century, resulting in a far more positive view of traditional Chinese law.

-The Department of Punishment was changed to fa bu (法部: "Department of Law") in the early 1900s legal reforms.
+Under pressure from European powers and increasing commercial interactions, the influence of European legal systems on China increased.
+The First Opium War ended with the 1842 Treaty of Nanjing between China and the United Kingdom.
+The first of the unequal treaties, it required the establishment of five treaty ports in Chinese cities.
+The Treaty of the Bogue introduced extraterritoriality in favor of the UK, pursuant to which UK citizens were immune from prosecution in Chinese courts and instead only UK law applied.
+The United States obtained similar privileges under the 1844 Treaty of Wanghia, as did France under the 1844 Treaty of Whampoa.
+Concessions, where foreign law applied not just to foreigners but also to Chinese, further accelerated the influence of non-Chinese legal concepts.

+In the early 1900s, the Qing dynasty's Imperial Recodification Commission prepared a proposed civil code which was significantly influenced by the German and Japanese legal systems.
+Jurist Shen Jiaben and Governor Zhang Zidong led late Qing legal reform efforts.
+The Qing dynasty was defeated before the code was adopted and the Republic of China rejected the proposed code, instead developing its own.

 Republic of China

+The Republic of China discarded the proposed code drafted at the end of the Qing empire and prepared its own civil code which it adopted in 1929.
+It was significantly influenced by German civil law.

 Law in the Republic of China (Taiwan) is mainly a civil law system.
 The legal structure is codified into the Six Codes: the Constitution, the Civil Code, the Code of Civil Procedures, the Criminal Code, the Code of Criminal Procedures and in Administrative Laws.